26 Things You Should Avoid Wearing On A Plane

 Advertisement

 You'll probably want to avoid wearing hats the next time you're airport-bound.
-Yes, we mean all hats — sun hats, bucket hats, baseball hats, even your trusty trendy visor.
+Yes, we mean all hats, including sun hats, bucket hats, baseball hats, and even your trusty trendy visor.
 The main reason you'll want to avoid wearing hats is because they can be a huge hassle going through security.
 It's likely that you'll be asked to remove anything that could possibly obscure your identity, hats included.
 Not only can this hold up the security line, but it also means your hat is just one more thing to keep track of as you make it through security.

 Advertisement

 Security aside, hats are simply not very practical to wear in an airport or on a plane.
 Unless your hat fits snugly on your head, it could fly off as you're going through the airport, particularly if you're hustling to make a connection.
-Wear a hat with a wide brim on a plane, and you run the risk of brushing it against your seatmate, which will be annoying for both of you.
+Wear a hat with a wide brim on a plane, and you run the risk of brushing it against your seat-mate, which will be annoying for both of you.
 Plus, wearing a hat with a strap or a brim on the back of your head can make it just plain uncomfortable to lean your head back against the seat's headrest.

 Sweatpants that are overly baggy

-Yes, sweatpants are a super comfortable airport choice, and honestly, you should wear them — as long as they have a drawstring to keep them tight around your waist and aren't too baggy.
+Yes, sweatpants are a super-comfortable airport choice, and honestly, you should wear them — as long as they have a drawstring to keep them tight around your waist and aren't too baggy.
 Bulky clothing is simply impractical airport wear for a few reasons.
 Your ultra-baggy sweatpants could very well hold you up as you're going through security since oversized clothing makes it easier to conceal items from TSA.
 Even if you're not hiding anything in your sweats, you could get pulled aside for a pat down.

 Advertisement